pokiebob/APCSFinalProject/README.md

 - Bombs deal splash damage to surrounding balloons
 - Tower stats displayed when dragging tower
 - Display tower stats modified to include level

+6/9: Group Call
+- Added some ballon types and balanced game
+- Created upgrade button that upgrades to 4 levels for each tower
+- Fixed path error due to high speed balloons
+- Edited display tower stats
+- To Do: Start and end screens, upgrade cost, complete 20 rounds